top of page

 Health Impacts of Climate Change

-The Bishop's Waltham Bike Bus is coming your way in June 2025!
+The Bishop's Waltham Bike Bus has arrvied!

 With support from the Southampton based "Hub Cycle Works" www.hubcycleworks.co.uk, including mechanical advice and cargo bike training, this initiative aims to promote responsible cycling among young people, reinforcing skills learned through cycling proficiency programs.